TUM-Dev/NavigaTUM/.github/pull_request_template.md

 ## Checklist:

-- [ ] This change requires a change in documentation
-- [ ] I have updated the documentation accordingly.
+- [ ] I have updated the documentation / No need to update the documentation
 - [ ] I have run the linter